Barrace/OpenDSA/RST/en/Development/YuphengKnapsack.rst

 scratch paper to work on.

-Prototype of Knapsack
+Knapsack Slideshow
 ---------------------

 The following slideshow demonstrates an example of the 0/1 Knapsack problem with dynamic values.
 Click through to see the problem step by step.
+Refresh the page to randomize the problem.

 .. inlineav:: YuphengKnapsack1 ss
    :output: show

-Prototype of Knapsack with user input
+Knapsack Slideshow with user input
 -------------------------------------

 Here we have the same visualization with the option to have the user input their values for the problem.

-For example, items take the syntax - {w:1, v:2},{w:3, v:4} - w being Weight of that item and V being its Value.
-Also select the number of items you're entering from the list next to Reset.
+For example, items with values - {w:1, v:2},{w:3, v:4},{w:5, v:6} - w being Weight of that item and V being its Value, would be represented in the blanks as -

+Weight 1,3,5

+Value 2,4,6

+Then enter the capacity of your knapsack.
+FOLLOW THIS SYNTAX EXACTLY.
+NO SPACES.

 .. avembed:: AV/Development/YuphengKnaps/YuphengKnapsack2.html ss

-Exericse 1
+Exercise 1 - What comes next in V?
 ---------------------------------------------------------------

 Fill in the blank exercise where users will input the next value that will appear in the Matrix.